tauheedbuttt/fullstack-open-project/docs/ERD.md

     HOUSE {
         int id PK
+        int houseId "*"
+        int fees "* Taken from sector on creation, can be edited later on" varchar house "*"
+        varchar street "*"
         varchar address
         varchar plotSize
-        int fees "Taken from sector on creation, can be edited later on" int ownerId FK
+        int ownerId FK
-        int sectorId FK
+        int sectorId FK "*"
         int riderId FK "Taken from sector on creation, can be edited later on" varchar notes
     }